mbrooks8/memeStockBot/README.md

  - Set the name to be anything
  - set the type to be script
  - Put anything you want in description / about url / redirect uri
+ - save the "personal use script" as client_id into passwords.py
- - save the client info into passwords.py
+ - save the "secret" as client_secret into passwords.py
+ - Set user_agent to whatever you want

 ## Polygon
  Documentation: <br />